viviandotdev/ObsidianVault/20 Sources/Follow Curiosity.md

 &gt;
 &gt;Instead, what does work is a bottom up approach where you just follow your curiosity and only later connect the dots.

 > [!quote]+ Updated on Sun Jun 30 2024 21:01:58 GMT-0400
 >
 > You can’t connect the dots looking forward, you can only connect them looking backwards.

+I think Steve Jobs said something like this

 > [!quote]+ Updated on Sun Jun 30 2024 21:01:58 GMT-0400
 >